Murder Mystery Game AI

 Test your mystery with a small group.
 Refine based on their feedback.
 Then print, distribute, and watch your guests transform into investigators.

-Your next memorable party is just a few hours of creative work away.
+Your next party is just a few hours of creative work away.

 Loading...